 Types of Cover Letters With Samples

-When you are job hunting, it's important to choose the appropriate cover letter for the letter's goal.
-There are different types of cover letters, including the five most common types: application letters, referral cover letters, letters of interest, networking, and value proposition letters.
+When you are job hunting, it's important to choose an appropriate cover letter so you can make the best impression.
+There are different types of cover letters you can use depending on the circumstances.
+These are the most common types: job application letters, cold contact cover letters, email cover letters, referral cover letters, letters of interest, networking, and value proposition letters.

-The cover letter you use will be determined by whether you are applying directly for a job or simply seeking job search help from individuals in your professional network.
+The cover letter you use will be determined by whether you are applying directly for a job, mentioning a referral, inquiring about unadvertised openings, or simply seeking job search assistance from individuals in your professional network.

-Be sure to choose a type of cover letter that reflects how you are applying for the job or the type of job search assistance you are requesting.
+Be sure to choose a type of cover letter that reflects how you are applying for the job or the type of job search help you are requesting.

 Types of Cover Letters

 Here are some of the different types of cover letters job seekers use to apply for employment:

 - Job Application Letter: An application letter is written to apply for a specific job opening.
 This is a traditional cover letter that is sent with a resume to apply for a job.

 - Referral Cover Letter: A referral cover letter mentions the name of a person who has referred you to a job.
 This can be a great way to gain an employer’s interest, particularly if the individual providing the referral is known to the company you are interested in working for.

 - Cold Contact Cover Letter: A cold contact cover letter is sent to a company that hasn't advertised openings.
 It's basically a sales pitch for what you have to offer a company.